Informatica-EIC/Custom-Scanners/JDBC_Scanner/DENODO.md

 * profiling will not be possible (yet, until it is supported with custom scans)
 * custom lineage for tables is only possible for JDBC connections (need test cases for other types)
-* calculated fields are not currently processed (for lineage) - this is a work-in-progress, to parse the expression logic and link to the correct fields
 * this is not an official informatica supported product - but any issues can be logged on github
 * custom lineage to non-relational resources has not been attempted